Skip to main content

 Common

-• Itching Transient pruritus that resolves quickly (topical)
+• Itching: Transient pruritus at the application site that usually settles quickly

 Uncommon